Prince George Charles of Hesse-Darmstadt

 George Charles (German: Georg Karl) of Hesse-Darmstadt (14 June 1754 - 28 January 1830, Schüttrisberg, now in Slovakia) was a German prince of the House of Hesse-Darmstadt.
 He was the fourth child and third son of Prince George William of Hesse-Darmstadt and his wife, Countess Maria Louise Albertine of Leiningen-Dagsburg-Falkenburg.
-He never married and didn't have any children.
+He never married, and had no children.